 For the purchaser, the most important concern will be what rights they acquire to the digital original.
 If the object of purchase is not a tangible object, they cannot acquire ownership of it.
 The purchaser can only acquire rights of use, which must be granted individually.
 In order to obtain a position similar to ownership, the purchaser must obtain exclusive rights of use, unrestricted in time, region and content, which allows them, in turn, to transfer, create sublicenses and rent.
 In the specific case of NFTs, these rights of use can be extended to include the right to various types of use, such as a right to edit.
 If the purchaser wants to have the uniqueness of the asset guaranteed, it may also be decisive to exclude the sale of another original together with the corresponding NFT by the originator.

-Furthermore, it must be taken into account in the sale that the author can participate in any subsequent increase in value in accordance with § 32a of the Copyright Law.
-In this case, it would also be conceivable to allow the author to participate automatically and directly in the proceeds of sale with every additional transaction by means of Smart Contracts.
+Furthermore, it must be taken into account in the sale that the author can participate in any subsequent increase in value in accordance with § 32a of the copyright law.
+In this case, it would also be conceivable to allow the author to participate automatically and directly in the proceeds of sale with every additional transaction by means of smart contracts.

 Most blockchains are publicly viewable, and the participants or owners of each block are only pseudonymized and not anonymized.
 Therefore, the scope of application of the GDPR is fundamentally open to NFTs as well.
 Users should not overlook this when creating NFTs.

 NFTs are currently revolutionizing the market for virtual valuables.
 Selling these valuable assets creates a lucrative business model that transforms digital assets into new investment properties.
 However, many accompanying legal concerns are still unclarified, which can decisively influence design and profitability.
 The conceivable limits of NFT use and the resulting legal concerns also remain far from being achieved.
 Users, traders and purchasers of NFTs should consider these legal concerns at an early stage in order to ensure the legal security of a transaction or an NFT business model and to eliminate risks.
-We are happy to advise you as you pursue a successful NFT business model.
+Our experienced NFT lawyers are happy to advise you as you pursue a successful NFT business model.